Ravnholt7507/simplification_and_indexing_of_trajectory_data/README.md

 rtree = init_rtree(dataframe, points_in_mbr)
 ```
-### Plotting your rtree:
+### Plotting your r-tree:
-This is usefull to see if you should add more or less points in each mbr
+This is useful to see if you should add more or less points in each MBR
 ```
 plot_mbrs(longitudes, latitudes, rtree)
 ```